 Pollution of the Mississippi River

-The second-longest river in the United States, the Mississippi serves as the drainage basin for a little more than 40 percent of the country, supplies nearly one-fourth of the country’s drinking water, and is the principal route for inland waterborne commerce in the nation.
+The second-longest river in the United States, the Mississippi serves as the drainage basin for a little more than 40 percent of the country, supplies drinking water to 20 million people, and is the principal route for inland waterborne commerce in the nation; one in twelve people across the globe consume products transported on the Mississippi River.
 Efforts to control its flow to accommodate commercial interests have created significant environmental problems that have adversely affected ecosystems and human communities along its banks.

 The Mississippi River flows irregularly for approximately 3,750 kilometers (2,330 miles) through the midsection of the United States.
 It is fed by more than one hundred tributaries, including the Missouri and Ohio rivers.
 The Upper Mississippi, the region between the headwaters in Minnesota and the area in Illinois and Missouri where its two major tributaries join, is fairly narrow and shallow, at many points running between high bluffs.
 By contrast, the Lower Mississippi, shaped by activity during the Pleistocene glacial advance, is wide and deep.
 It runs through an alluvial floodplain that, before human intervention, frequently flooded in the spring.